box/developer.box.com/content/guides/applications/integrations/index.md

   ![Integrations](./images/box-integrations.png)

-## Developing and app or becoming a Box Partner
+## Developing a platform app or becoming a Box Partner

-If you need more information on developing an application for the Box Integrations or becoming a Box Partner, visit our [Box Partner Resources][bp] guides on our community site.
+If you need more information on developing a platform app for the Box Integrations or becoming a Box Partner, visit our [Box Partner Resources][bp] guides on our community site.

-## Publishing an app
+## Publishing a platform app

-Use the following steps to publish an application in Box Integrations.
+Use the following steps to publish a platform app in Box Integrations.

 ### Prerequisites

 Your application must meet the following requirements:

-* The application is in a finished state and ready for production usage.
+* The platform app is in a finished state and ready for production usage.
-* The application leverages OAuth 2.0 authentication, as Integrations do not support any other authentication methods.
+* The platform app leverages OAuth 2.0 authentication, as Integrations do not support any other authentication methods.
 * You are a developer with access to the platform app in the **Developer Console**.

 ### Steps